Frequently Asked Questions

 When does the Fellowship begin?

-The Fellowship begins in mid-July and lasts for approximately two years.
+The Fellowship begins in mid-July and lasts for approximately 22 months.

 Do Fellows have to live in Colorado Springs and can they work virtually?

-Living in Colorado Springs is not a requirement.
-However, unless out of town for Foundation business, Fellows are expected to report to work in person a minimum of three days a week at the Foundation's office in southwest Colorado Springs and have the option to work virtually for the remaining two days.
+Fellows are expected to report to work in-person a minimum of three days a week at the Foundation's office in southwest Colorado Springs, and they have the option to work virtually for the remaining two days.
 Fellows have the opportunity to begin work between 7-9a.m. and finish between 4-7p.m. each day, with the expectation of meeting 40 hours per week.

 What programs do Fellows work on and what work do they do?

-The Fellowship is an entry level position with the opportunity to serve as the staff and managers for many of El Pomar’s programs and work on teams dedicated to the Foundation’s internal operations.
-Each program calls on Fellows to use and develop unique skill sets, including: event planning, writing and editing, organizational management, research, and more.
+The Fellowship is an entry level position with the opportunity to serve as the staff and managers for many of El Pomar’s programs and to work on teams dedicated to the Foundation’s internal operations.
+Each program requires Fellows to use and develop unique skill sets including: event planning, writing and editing, organizational management, research, and more.
 Because El Pomar engages in a variety of programs and grant making strategies and 1st Year Fellows are assigned to work on multiple programs, all Fellows obtain broad exposure to a wide variety of professional experiences.

 Fellows with a background or interest in international work may find themselves planning the itinerary and hosting political leaders from other nations on behalf of the American Council of Young Political Leaders.
 Those with an interest in communications might contribute to the content creation process for the Foundation’s newsletters, blog and social media, or join the Awards for Excellence team to produce videos highlighting outstanding nonprofits throughout Colorado.
 Others will dive deeply into the grant making process by working on the Foundation’s specialty funds, while those interested in finance can work in the investment office and teach a course on investment to the other Fellows.
-Whether they involve aiding in the citywide Empty Stocking Fund fundraiser to planning events to raise awareness through Heritage Series, the programs help Fellows build on their professional strengths while also challenging them to grow in areas they may not have expected.
+The programs help Fellows build on their professional strengths while also challenging them to grow in areas they may not have expected.

 Incoming Fellows have the opportunity to shape their Fellowship experiences through sharing their goals and expressing interest levels in various programs when they arrive, and assignments are based on a preference matching process.
 Throughout the Fellowship, effort is made to align opportunities with Fellows’ interests.
 Click here to learn more about El Pomar’s programs.